MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 ### Persistent identifiers and canonical URIs

-Every record in the DDR archive receives a **12-digit persistent identifier** (PID) generated from its internal system ID.
+Every record in the DDR Archive receives a **12-digit persistent identifier** (PID) generated from its internal system ID.
 This PID becomes part of the record's canonical URI and never changes, even if internal database IDs are restructured.

 **URI structure:**
 ```